SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at University of California San Francisco School of Medicine discussed various topics including healthcare disparities, ethical scenarios, euthanasia, and personal motivations for pursuing medicine.
-Many respondents also mentioned encountering challenging questions during an MMI format interview, which may have involved nondisclosure agreements.
+Students said most difficult question asked at University of California San Francisco School of Medicine discussed a wide range of topics, but commonly mentioned questions about healthcare disparities, ethics scenarios, and personal motivations for pursuing medicine.
+Some respondents referred to their interviews as MMI format, indicating multiple mini interview style with possible nondisclosure agreements in place.

 How long was the interview?